Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Related works

-Given this space, to the best of our knowledge, we are the first to look at toxicity on podcasts and to make use of the conversational aspects in podcasts.
-Our contributions are two fold: first is to show the prevalence of toxicity in popular political podcasts and the development of methods to look at toxicity in conversations rather than considering them as a one-off instance.
-Our methods and analysis extend beyond just podcasts and can be applicable in any conversational setting, which is prominent but highly under explored in NLP~\cite{zhang2024imperative}.
+\textbf{Present work}: To the best of our knowledge, we are the first to look at toxicity in podcasts and use the conversational aspects in podcasts.
+Our contributions are \textbf{two} fold: first is to show the prevalence of toxicity in popular political podcasts and the development of methods to look at toxicity in conversations rather than considering them as a one-off instance.